eryph-org/vagrant-haipa_old/README.md

-Hy[pher]-v[hy]+ Vagrant Provider
+Haipa Vagrant Provider
 =================================

-`vagrant-hyvhyplus` is a Vagrant provider plugin that supports the management of Hyper-V virtual machines using the hyvyplus management api.
+`vagrant-haipa` is a Vagrant provider plugin that supports the management of Hyper-V virtual machines using the hyvyplus management api.

 Features include:
 - Create and destroy Virtual Machines